Divyendra/RocketSingh/README.md

 # RocketSingh
 Bike hailing tech to create an infrastructure for Uber for Bikes usecase.
 This project is an attempt to replicate the taxi aggregation service using bikes as the transport medium.
-They will be two user facing apps:
+They will be two user facing Android mobile apps:
 - One for the customer(to be pillion)
 - Other for the Biker who has under this tech platform to serve the customers.